Ilya Repin: Genre painting

-Repin was a member of the committee, set up to create a monument to painter-poet Taras Shevchenko whom he called an "apostle of freedom".
-He illustrated novels such as Taras Bulba and Sorochinsky Fair by Nikolai Gogol (1872–82) and Zaporissya in the remains of ancient legends and people by Dmytro Yavornytsky (1887), and drew numerous sketches of architecture as well as different popular aspects of Ukrainian culture.
-Repin's sphere of knowledge included a number of prominent thinkers of the time, including Marko Kropyvnytskyi, Mykola Murashko, and Dmytro Yavornytsky.

-Repin helped the committee of the Visual Arts Union in Mykolaiv.
-He was also an honorary member of Literature and Art Union, as well as Union of the Antiquities and Art in Kiev.
-He supported numerous painters, Murashko's art schools in Kiev, M. Rajevska-Ivanova in Kharkiv, and the Art school in Odessa.

-In one of his last letters he wrote: "kind, dear compatriots [...]
-I ask you to believe in the sense of my devotion and endless regret that I can't move to live in a sweet, joyful Ukraine [...]
-Loving you from the childhood, Ilya Repin".
-The painter was buried by the "Chuguyev's hill", a place at the end of his property in Penates.

 Style and technique

 Repin persistently searched for new techniques and content to give his work more fullness and depth.
 Repin had a set of favorite subjects, and a limited circle of people whose portraits he painted.
 But he had a deep sense of purpose in his aesthetics, and had the great artistic gift to sense the spirit of the age and its reflection in the lives and characters of individuals.
 Repin's search for truth and for an ideal led him in various directions artistically, influenced by hidden aspects of social and spiritual experiences as well as national culture.
 Like most Russian realists of his times, Repin often based his works on dramatic conflicts, drawn from contemporary life or history.
 He also used mythological images with a strong sense of purpose; some of his religious paintings are among his greatest.

 His method was the reverse of the general approach of impressionism.
 He produced works slowly and carefully.
 They were the result of close and detailed study.
 He was never satisfied with his works, and often painted multiple versions, years apart.
 He also changed and adjusted his methods constantly in order to obtain more effective arrangement, grouping and coloristic power.
 Repin's style of portraiture was unique, but owed something to the influence of Édouard Manet and Diego Velázquez.